diku-dk/futhark-website/blog/2018-08-03-the-present-futhark-package-manager.rst

   3 directories, 2 files

-The contents of an installed are just ordinary files in the file system, and can be imported with the usual language mechanisms::
+The contents of an installed package are just ordinary files in the file system, and can be imported with the usual language mechanisms::

   > import "lib/github.com/athas/fibs/fibs"